bottrell/PersonalWebsite/README.md

 * Dynamic styling for the nav bar
 * "spotlight" effect wherever the client cursor is using javascript (make the area directly around the cursor a slightly lighter shade of blue)
 * Additional scalability and styling for mobile

+Note to self: Need to populate the BlogDatabaseConnection Environment variable to connect to the DB.